How to get to the Seven Rila Lakes/Sapareva Banya from Sofia?

 Distance from Sofia: ~ 5/10 km

-Veliko Tarnovo is situated in the heart of North Central Bulgaria.
-The mountainous town picturesquely cascading down the hills to the river Yantra, used to be the proud capital of Bulgaria.
-Today it fascinates its visitors with the must-see Tsarevets Fortress – a glorious Medieval stronghold and the seat of power of the Second Bulgarian Kingdom.
-A remarkable Old-craft market street where one can see how tools, pots and clothes were made back in the Medieval times is another one of the towns highlights.
-Oh yes… and a surprisingly happening nightlife, with funky craft beer and cocktail bars that stay open well into the night.
-Veliko Tarnovo is also a good base for day trips to some nearby spots, like Buzludzha and the Krushuna waterfalls.
+Veliko Tarnovo lies in the heart of North Central Bulgaria, its mountainous terrain cascading picturesquely down the hills to the Yantra River.
+Once the proud capital of Bulgaria, the town now fascinates visitors with its must-see attraction: the Tsarevets Fortress—a glorious medieval stronghold that served as the seat of power during the Second Bulgarian Tsardom.
+Another highlight is the remarkable Old Crafts Street, where you can watch traditional artisans demonstrate how tools, pottery, and clothing were made in medieval times.
+And yes… the town also boasts a surprisingly lively nightlife, with funky craft beer and cocktail bars that stay open well into the night.
+Veliko Tarnovo is also a great base for day trips to nearby sights like the Buzludzha Monument and the Krushuna Waterfalls.

 Distance from Sofia: 220 km